FancyPixel/js_challenge/README.md

 * Provide a solution to show only the saved profiles

-* [optional] Show a search text input to filter the profiles by username
+* Show a search text input to filter the profiles by username

 * [optional] Use of Typescript

 * [optional] Use of Redux Toolkit

-* [optional] Use of CSS preprocessors
+* [optional] Use of CSS preprocessors or Tailwind CSS

 ## Guidelines

 You're free to use the framework of your choice (Vuejs, Reactjs, Angularjs...) or just 'ol plain Vanilla JS.
-Also you can start with a boilerplate if you want.
+Also, you can start with a boilerplate if you want.

 You must use the given API to retrieve a list of profiles and you can choose any API client to work with.
 You must provide the instructions to let us run the application.